Encoding

 Then set UTF-16 lead byte to null.

-6. If code unit is in the range U+D800 to U+DBFF, inclusive, set UTF-16 lead surrogate to code unit and return continue.
+6. If code unit is a leading surrogate, then set UTF-16 leading surrogate to code unit and return continue.

-7. If code unit is in the range U+DC00 to U+DFFF, inclusive, return error.
+7. If code unit is a trailing surrogate, then return error.

 8. Return code point code unit.